Quick Start

 Things to note:

-- Remove comments on the same line as the value
+Remove comments on the same line as the value

-- Example:
+Example:

-might be needed.NEXTAUTH_URL = $APP_URL
+NEXTAUTH_URLmight be needed.NEXTAUTH_URL = $APP_URLNOTE: Using

 Another probable cause of an invalid environment property file.